top of page

 Painting

-Interested in connecting to people through animal symbolism and the relation of people living now and in the near or far future, I focus on depicting different facets of lights and a number of symbolic markings.
+Interested in the sensation of time, specifically the connectivity of feeling that goes beyond our current time to the times of the past and future, I use common themes of animal symbolism and hybridization to explore time in relation to the taboo of death in our modern world.
 With the pieces I am currently work on, I'm moving towards incorporating humanistic figures, both skeletal and living, to communicate directly towards the viewer and emphasize themes of joy, suffering, and the connection of death.

 Special Treatment